Before her disappearance, Maura Murray packed up her dorm, withdrew $280 from the ATM, and purchased an assortment of alcohol.

 Not much is known about Murray’s whereabouts between her liquor store run and her fender bender hours later.
-When police searched her abandoned car they found printed mapquest directions to a condo complex in Burlington, Vt.
+When police searched her abandoned car they found printed MapQuest directions to a condo complex in Burlington, Vermont.

 Cell phone records show she placed a call to the owner of one of the condos, which had been listed for rent.
 Given the maps and the location of her car, police believe Murray was headed to Burlington, though no record of her informing anyone of her destination has been found.

 The day after finding the car, police declared Maura Murray a missing person.
 Upon searching her dorm room, they discovered her belongings had been packed away and that her room had been cleaned.
 A typed email to her boyfriend detailing relationship issues had been placed on top of one of her boxes.

 A search of the car revealed not only the MapQuest directions, but the alcohol Murray had purchased earlier that day.
 The wine appeared to have spilled on the backseat of the car and there was a coke bottle in the front seat that smelled of liquor.
 The search also revealed that while most of Murray’s belongings were in the car, her debit cards, credit cards, and cell phone were missing.
 None of them were ever used again.

 Over the years, several people have come forward with news they say relates to the Murray case.
 People have claimed to have seen her hiking in the woods near Burlington, or found items they believe belong to her in the woods near where her car was found.